-CHTH - Christian History and Theology
+CHTH (Christian History and Theology)

-CHTH 511 Christian History and Theology I: The Early Church to the 16th Century 3 hours.
+CHTH 511 Christian History and Theology I: The Early Church to the 16th Century

+3 hours.
 Covers the development of Christianity and Christian theology from the end of the apostolic period to the 16th century.
 Examines the expansion of the church, the growth of Christian institutions, the conflicts that confronted the church from within and without, and the theological development of doctrines such as the Trinity, Christology, the Holy Spirit, the church, and revelation.

-CHTH 512 Christian History and Theology II: The Reformation and Its Ramifications 3 hours.
+CHTH 512 Christian History and Theology II: The Reformation and Its Ramifications

+3 hours.
 Covers the development of Christianity and Christian theology from the Reformation to the present outside the United States.
 Examines various aspects of the Reformation on the Continent and in England, the effects of the Reformation, important growth and change in Roman Catholicism and Protestantism since the Reformation, and the theological development of doctrines such as sin, salvation, sanctification, the sacraments, and the word of God.
-CHTH 512 is a prerequisite for CHTH 546 Contemporary Theological Trends.